meefen/la-spring16/CI5330-LearningAnalytics-syllabus.md

 Activities

 - Watch video [Ken Robinson: Changing education paradigms](http://www.ted.com/talks/ken_robinson_changing_education_paradigms)
-- KF Discussion
-  - What are the important competencies you wish to assess?
+- KF Discussion: What are the important competencies you wish to assess?
 Can you think of how?
 Where are the gaps?

 ### Week 4: Learning Theory and Learning Analytics

 Readings

-- Friend Wise, A., & Williamson Schaffer, D. (2015).
+- Wise, A. F., & Schaffer, D. W. (2015).
 [Why theory matters more than ever in the age of big data](http://epress.lib.uts.edu.au/journals/index.php/JLA/article/view/4677/5095).
 Journal of Learning Analytics, 2(2), 5–13. doi:10.18608/jla.2015.22.2

 Activities

-- KF discussion
+- KF discussion: What roles learning theory plays in analysis of learning data and in application of learning analytics?
+- WG project ideas share-out

 ### Week 5: Explore Hidden Assumptions: Epistemology, Pedagogy, Assessment, and Learning across Levels